KunkelAlexander/glide-and-seek/README.md

 <img src="figures/Screenshot from 2025-12-27 23-03-03.png" width="800" alt="How to design for mobile devices">

 Add a reset button, update camera upon viewport resize to show 30 tiles in the longest display direction.

-### 6. TODO

-- Add traps like holes as well as moveable elements.
-- Player should collect an item in every level and get a reward for collecting all items in a game session.

 ## How to run